lucas625/Distributed-Ray-Tracing/README.md

 ## Examples

 You can see samples for the path tracing on the `sample_objects` folder.
 The structure of the `.JSON` files is the same as the beans is structure.
+Please keep in mind that if you want to access the API directly, you will need to provide more information than just the data contained in the sample objects.
+This data is the `pixelScreen` and the `pathTracingParameters`.
+You can see how to build this data in `frontend/src/views/RayTracingView.vue`.